Thomson1923/MechaCar_Statistical_Analysis/README.md

 # Re: MechaCar Analysis

 # Overview of Project
 ## As discussed, we performed several studies related to our current business.
-In addition to the following text, the attached document () contains relevant screenshots.
+In addition to the following text, the attached document (Screenshots for Module 15.pdf) contains relevant screenshots.

 # Results
 ##